brlrb/The-AI-Engineer-Challenge-BM/MERGE.md

 After merging, test the following:
 1. Start the API server: `cd api && python app.py`
 2. Start the frontend: `cd frontend && npm run dev`
+3. **Test placeholder messages**: Open the app and verify placeholder messages appear when chat is empty
+4. **Test message rotation**: Wait 3 seconds to see messages change automatically
-3. Upload a JPG/JPEG image
+5. Upload a JPG/JPEG image
-4. Ask questions about the image
+6. Ask questions about the image
-5. Verify the AI can analyze the image content
+7. Verify the AI can analyze the image content
+8. **Test message hiding**: Send a message and verify placeholder disappears

 ## Dependencies
 - **New**: Pillow==10.0.0 (for image processing)